SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

 .. note::

-   The symbol name in the compiled binary is also controlled by the argument to the ``objc`` attribute.
+   The argument to the ``objc`` attribute can also change the symbol name in the compiled binary.
    If you specify a name by passing an argument, that name is used as the Objective-C name and as the symbol name.
    If you omit the argument,
-   the Objective-C name matches the Swift name, but the symbol name follows the ordinary Swift compiler convention of name mangling.
+   the Objective-C name matches the Swift name, and the symbol name follows the normal Swift compiler convention of name mangling.
-   You can use the ``nm`` command line tool to verify the name of a symbol in a binary.
+   You can use the ``nm`` command line tool to verify the name of a symbol in a compiled binary.

 .. _Attributes_objcMembers: